JohnKesko/Nativesharp/README.md

 - C# 11
 - .NET 7

-(At the moment, this is a tiny library that exposes normal things but more are to come.)
+(At the moment, this is a tiny shared library (.dynlib) that exposes normal things we want to use - but more are to come.)
 The library uses macOS latest SDK and uses only the following headers:
 ##### Objective-C:
 ```